Our certified respiratory

 Market Manager of the Greater Toronto Area for Dignity Memorial Funeral Providers

-He has been a licensed funeral director for twenty eight years and has vast experience in assisting bereaved families.
+He has been a licensed funeral director for thirty years and has vast experience in assisting bereaved families.

 Bruce’s passion for celebrating life with creativity has made a difference for family’s at the most difficult time of their lives.
 Bruce believes in giving back to the community and has been a long standing member of the Rotary Club.
 Bruce has been recognized for his outstanding service as Rotarian of the Year as well as United Way Volunteer of the Year.
 Bruce is also the recipient of Dignity Memorial’s prestigious “Living the Brand” and “Managing for Excellence” awards recognizing service excellence.